gillian-guide/gillian-guide.github.io/docs/en/downgrading/downgrading-the-game.md

     1. Go to the [Releases](https://github.com/gillian-guide/GTAIVDowngradeUtilityWPF/releases/latest) page.
     2. Download :material-zip-box:`GTAIVDowngradeUtilityWPF.zip`.
-    3. Unpack the archive in any empty folder.
+    3. Extract the archive into any empty folder.
-    4. Open `GTAIVDowngradeUtilityWPF.exe`.
+    4. Open :material-file:`GTAIVDowngradeUtilityWPF.exe`.
     5. Press `Open` and select your game folder.
 Follow the in-app instructions if any pop-ups appear.
     6. Press `Downgrade` to downgrade the game.
 It will automatically download and install everything.
         - If you are experienced, feel free to change toggles manually. ^^Only use Full downgrading if you absolutely require all the original files.^^